Horacioulloajr/My-IT-Learning-Journey-Labs/README.md

 I reconnected the SSD back to the power header and the PC died again.
 So i believe this SSD has a Short in it and the Power Supply's
 Short Circuit Protection (SCP) feature is protecting the rest of the PC from Damage.

-I read an SSD usually las 5 to !0 Years.
-And since this was buisness PC and its already a 10 years old im assuming it was on Its Last legs.
+I read online an SSD usually lasts 5 to 10 Years.
+And since this was buisness PC and its already 10 years old im assuming it was on its Last legs.

-I will be installing a more efficient M.2 NVMe SSD module in the future and reinstalling windows 11.
+I will be installing a more efficient M.2 NVMe SSD module in the future and reinstalling windows 11 pro.